EricTalv/Jeopardy/README.md

 ## Authors notes

-So yes, though the product is basically playable it's very barebones, buggy and well lackluster.
+So yes, though the product is basically playable it's very barebones and slightly buggy.

 When I do get the time, I will try to re-vamp the whole program.